More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 The Verona Arena is one of the most visited places in the city and queues can be long, especially in high season.
 Therefore, the best option is to buy your ticket in advance.

-The most convenient and fastest way to access this monument is with the Verona Card with priority entry, which includes skip-the-line access to the Arena, unlimited public transport and entry to other museums and monuments in the city.
+The most convenient and quickest way to access this monument is with the Verona Card with priority entry, which includes skip-the-line access to the Arena, unlimited public transport and entry to other museums and monuments in the city.

-Options for getting your ticket
+Options for purchasing your ticket

 - At the ticket office: go directly to the monument.
 The disadvantage is that the queues to buy tickets are usually long every day.